You are here

-- Campaign for Tobacco-free Kids, How Schools Can Help Students Stay Tobacco-Free (2013).
-Sample policies, implementation guidelines and related factsheets are available here and at Campaign for Tobacco-Free Kids website (Research Center).
+- Campaign for Tobacco-free Kids, How Schools Can Help Students Stay Tobacco-Free (2017).
+Sample policies, implementation guidelines and related factsheets are available at the Campaign for Tobacco-Free Kids website.

 - North Dakota Department of Health, Comprehensive Tobacco-Free School Policy Tool Kit (2010).
 Sample policy and guidelines.

 - U.S. Centers for Disease Control and Prevention, Youth & Tobacco Use.
 Estimates of current tobacco use among youth, and factors associated with youth tobacco use.